 Meeting Participation: Not required

-Position Overview: Textbook Reviewers conduct full reviews of draft textbooks to ensure consistency, quality, and readiness for publication.
+Position Overview: Peer Reviewers conduct full reviews of draft textbooks to ensure consistency, quality, and readiness for publication.

 Key Responsibilities: Evaluate overall structure, clarity, tone, and alignment.
 Identify content gaps and offer comprehensive feedback